kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 Load trimmed dataset into R using R-studio.
 We will start by stepping through some R code and discuss the results.
 The [R code](https://github.com/seltmann/interaction-data-workshop) we are using can be downloaded to follow along or you can see an [html preview](https://htmlpreview.github.io/?https://github.com/seltmann/globi-workshop-2021/blob/main/code/globi-example.html) of the code.

-We will start by just finding the columns and create a subste of the data to import into Google Sheets.
+We will start by just finding the columns and create a subset of the data to import into Google Sheets.
 Time permitting, we will talk about some of the interesting data issues we are finding in the dataset.

 ### Exercise: Important columns in the dataset
 -----